What is a mobile home park?

 What is the average lot rent?

 The state median lot rent in 2023 was $390.
+For 2024 it's projected to increase to $413.
 The median measures the midway point, meaning half of all mobile home park lots in the state had rent higher than the median, and half had rent lower than the median.
 Rents vary in different regions of the state and park to park.

-For 2024 the mediation threshold is 6.7%.
-Mobile home park owners are required to use the Department's "Notice of Mobile Home Park Lot Rent Increase" form and provide at least 60 days' notice in advance of the increase.
+Mobile home park owners are required to use the Department's "Notice of Mobile Home Park Lot Rent Increase" form to raise the lot rent and give the form to the Commissioner of DHCD and the leaseholders at least 60 days before the increase.
+Most parks are also not allowed to raise the lot rent more often than once a year.

 Do most mobile home park residents own their home?